vmvwebworks/to_erase_soon/README.md

 ## Instructions

-* Fork this repo and clone your fork in your local machine;
+* Fork this repo and clone your fork in your local machine.
+Alternatively, if you prefer to keep your challenge private, just download the code of this repo and send the final result to jobs@badiapp.com.
 * The challenge is on!
 Implement the 6 steps described below;
 * Create a pull request.